Home Region: West Africa (Africa)

 D G SC WF HS EQ 2020 ml_jenne_jeno_1 / MlJeJe1

-[suspected unknown; suspected unknown] [suspected unknown] Update here
+[suspected unknown; suspected unknown] [unknown] Update here

-50 CE 399 CE Jenne-jeno II (ml_jenne_jeno_2) [continuation]
+50 CE 399 CE Jenne-jeno II (ml_jenne_jeno_2) [continuity]

 The archaeological site of Jenne-jeno (or Djenné-djenno) is a mound located in the Niger Inland Delta, a region of West Africa just south of the Sahara and part of modern-day Mali, characterized by lakes and floodplains.
 It was continuously inhabited between 250 BCE and 1400 CE. ’Jenne-jeno I’ refers to the period of earliest occupation, from 250 BCE to 50 CE.
 During this time, the site’s inhabitants fished, gathered wild plants, hunted, and cultivated rice (as well as millet and sorghum).
 They also made and used pottery, and smelted, smithed and used iron, though they probably imported the raw material for the latter from far afield.
 [1]